ai4os/ai4-docs/source/howtos/deploy/oscar.rst

 Do you want to manually deploy your OSCAR services for greater customization?
 Check how to :doc:`Manually deploy a serverless inference endpoint  </howtos/deploy/oscar-manual>`.

+For example, you can use manual serverless deployments for example a large number of files (eg. historical data) all at once (**OSCAR batch mode**).
+If you need help setting this usecase, please :doc:`contact support </help/index>`.